RaulBecerraB/Inventory-Management-System/README.md

 ![step1](README_Assets/step1.png)

+> [!NOTE]
-**NOTE:** The server name doesn´t has to be the same i use, SQL server will suggest you automatically, remember this is the name of your server, not the database**
+The server name doesn´t has to be the same i use, SQL server will suggest you automatically, remember this is the name of your server, not the database*

 2. Open a new query and paste the content of the file SQL_TABLES.txt in it and execute.